Best Prime Day 2020 Deals: Save on Google, more - 9to5Google

 Amazon Prime Day week is here, and the team at 9to5Toys is working around the clock to bring you all the best offers over the next few days.
-While Amazon’s 48-hour sale doesn’t officially kick off until Tuesday at 3 a.m.
-ET, deals are already starting to roll in today.
 Various other retailers, like Best Buy, Walmart, and Target, are all also putting on their own events to correspond with Amazon’s sale.
 Below you’ll find all the best Prime Day 2020 deals across a range of categories like tech, home goods, fashion, and more.

 Prime Day set to deliver much-anticipated deals